Isaiah-Bayas/Isaiah-Bayas.github.io/_posts/2021-09-28-week-three-pcom-labs.md

 [comment]: <> (Picture of code here)

-This block of code is a bit more complex ; it ultimately plays a melody by using diffeent notrs from a library, "pitches.h."
+This block of code is a bit more complex ; it ultimately plays a melody by using diffeent notes from a library, "pitches.h."
 Here is a video of this example demonstrated:

 [comment]: <> (Video here)